rknightuk/guidetobricklink/guides/03-identifying-parts.md

 If you already have one the parts you want to order, the part number can be found in a couple of different ways:

-- Printed on the part: Many lego parts have the element or design ID printed on them (albiet really small).
+- Printed on the part: Many Lego parts have the element or design ID printed on them (albeit really small).
 For example, tires generally have the part number printed on the side.
 - Instruction manuals: Most recent instruction manuals have a list of parts and their design ID in the back pages

 ### By Set